richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 > When you re-add guest accounts to the new network, it offers a feature to notify users of the new URL/domain.

 ## FAQ

+**Where can I find more information about M365 Native mode?**

+See [Viva Engage Native Mode: Step-by-step guide](native-mode-guide.md) for more details about how it works and its advantages.
+All Viva Engage networks must observe this standard.

 **What happens to my users from the legacy external network?**